Good Participatory Practice (GPP) Guidelines

 Ethical and effective stakeholder engagement throughout clinical trials and research agendas for HIV prevention and beyond

-The Good Participatory Guidelines (GPP) provide trial funders, sponsors and implementers with systematic guidance on how to effectively engage with all stakeholders in the design and conduct of clinical trials for biomedical HIV prevention.
+The Good Participatory Practice Guidelines (GPP) provide trial funders, sponsors and implementers with systematic guidance on how to effectively engage with all stakeholders in the design and conduct of clinical trials for biomedical HIV prevention.

 GPP is a linchpin to the ethical conduct of clinical trials, global health equity and pandemic preparedness.